open-telemetry/opentelemetry.io/content/en/docs/kubernetes/operator/automatic.md

   instrumentation.opentelemetry.io/inject-python: 'true'
 ```

-The above annotation tells the OTel Operator to look for an `Instrumentation` object in the
+The above annotation tells the OTel Operator to look for an `Instrumentation`
-pod’s namespace.
+object in the pod’s namespace.
 It also tells the Operator to inject Python
 auto-instrumentation into the pod.

 When the pod starts up, the annotation tells the Operator to look for an
-Instrumentation object in the pod’s namespace, and to inject auto-istrumentation
+Instrumentation object in the pod’s namespace, and to inject
-into the pod.
+auto-instrumentation into the pod.
 It adds an
 [init-container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/)
 to the application's pod, called `opentelemetry-auto-instrumentation`, which is
 then used to injects the auto-instrumentation into the app container.